noetl/noetl/README.md

 - **`auth:`** single credential reference resolved by the Server at runtime
 - **`credentials:`** multiple credential bindings with developer-chosen aliases (for steps needing several creds at once)
 - **`secret:`** resolve values from an external secret manager at render/exec time (used inside templates like `{{ secret.NAME }}`)

-### “Why this needs to be”
-- No ambiguity: each keyword has a distinct role.
-- Separation of concerns:
-  - auth → lookup credential record (single)
-  - credentials → bind multiple credentials via aliases
-  - secret → resolve external secret value at runtime
-- Native SQL: DuckDB aliases and secret names are unchanged and under your control.

 ### Quick Examples